| WHAT THE STUDENTS DOIn Interactive Stories, students work in groups to

 learners are yet to develop an extensive vocabulary, you may

 suggest simple scenarios such as shopping exchanges.
+Scripting: The second activity has students

 working in small groups (two or three students) scripting